adrianova8/Data_Structure/README.md

 - Create a code that allows you to access:

   * The second month of the first quarter
-T * he months of the first quarter
+  * he months of the first quarter
   * September and October

 # Exercise 3